Season Summary: 1998

 Traralgon, which had managed only four wins and a draw to go with 31 defeats in its two seasons in the VFL, dropped out and returned to the Latrobe Valley Football League and was replaced by a Bendigo team in 1998.
 There was also a question mark over Preston's future in the competition but it ultimately made the finals, finishing in fifth position.

-Danny Del Re proved useful in attack and his 60 goals for the season was the best by a Williamstown player since Ian Rickman's 82 in 1992.
+Centre half-forward and vice-captain, Danny Delre, proved useful in attack and his 60 goals for the season was the best by a Williamstown player since Ian Rickman's 82 in 1992.
 His fine season also earned him the club's Andy Taylor Memorial Trophy for best and fairest to go with the Bert Hodge Memorial Trophy as leading goalscorer.
-Full-back Troy West was awarded the Ron James Memorial Trophy for most valuable player, while Cameron Beazley won the Bill Sheahan Memorial Trophy as best and fairest in the Reserves, and the Bill 'Darkie' Raffle Memorial Trophy for best clubman went to Kevin Johnson.
+Midfielder, Lee Fraser, was runner-up in the best and fairest.
+Full-back Troy West was awarded the Ron James Memorial Trophy for most valuable player to go with VFL representation and selection in the VFL All-Star team, while Cameron Beazley won the Bill Sheahan Memorial Trophy as best and fairest in the Reserves, coached by Mick Baker, which made the finals.
+The Bill 'Darkie' Raffle Memorial Trophy for best clubman went to Kevin Johnson.

 Western Times report from February 1998 on the Club's gaming venue, Seagulls, which opened in December 1997.
 Pictured are coach Merv Keane, captain Saade Ghazi, player Steve Zavalas and Club legend Barry Round.